Top 10 things to do in Anglesey

 Penmon Point/Puffin Island

-Are you looking for a place to stay in Anglesey?
 The whole island is easily driveable by car so pick the area with the facilities that work best for you.
-I book most of my travel accommodation via Booking.com!
+I always stay in Rhosneigr, but if I had to pick another destination, I’d swerve Holyhead and choose Treaddur Bay or Beaumaris too.

-And that’s it, all of my absolute best recommendations for things to do in Anglesey – have a wonderful trip!
+And that’s it, all of my absolute best list of things to do in Anglesey – have a wonderful trip!
 If you have any other recommendations, I’d love to hear them.

 Laura x